longfuxu/DNAPolymeraseProject/README.md

 - Some notebooks might require additional tools or software.
 Ensure you have them installed and properly configured.

-# 🛡 Disclaimer
+# Developer

-All codes listed in this repository are developed by Longfu Xu (longfuxu.com) during the phD work in [Gijs Wuite Group](http://www.gijswuite.com/).
+All codes listed in this repository are developed by Dr. Longfu Xu (longfuxu.com) during the PhD work in [Gijs Wuite Lab](http://www.gijswuite.com/).

-Please note that the code in this repository is custom written for internal lab use and still may contain bugs; we highly welcome contributions!

-Developer:

 Longfu Xu (longfuxu.com) .
 Maintenance, development, support.
 For questions or reports, e-mail: [longfu2.xu@gmail.com](mailto:l2.xu@vu.nl)

 # 🚀 Contributing
-We highly welcome contributions!
-For contribution please contact Longfu xu or Prof. Gijs Wuite
+Please note that the code in this repository is custom written for internal lab use and still may contain bugs; we highly welcome contributions!
+Please fork the repository, make your changes, and submit a pull request.
+For contribution you can aslo contact Longfu Xu or Prof. Gijs Wuite

 # Citation
 Xu, L. (2023) Grab, manipulate and watch single DNA molecule replication.
 PhD-Thesis - Research and graduation internal.
 Available at: https://doi.org/10.5463/thesis.424.